 Once child support payments are set by a judge or court official, they can only be changed by legal action.
 To ensure that payments remain fair, either parent can request to have a child support order reviewed every three years or whenever there is a substantial change, positive or negative, in the circumstances of either parent.

 For example, if a noncustodial parent loses a job, he or she can petition the court for a temporary decrease in support payments.
+In the meantime, there are resources available for parents who can’t afford child support.
 Conversely, a custodial parent can request an increase in support payments if the financial situation of the noncustodial parent has substantially improved.

 Support Order Enforcement